 This sets a precedent for open conversations, allowing you to deeply understand your buyer’s needs and goals and how those align with your offering.

-How to Begin Your Sales Presentation
+7 Tactics On How To Start Your Sales Presentation

 Okay, so the preparation is done.
 Let's move on to the main point – how to begin your sales presentation.
+Here are some practical tips to help you begin your next sales presentation:

 1. Breaking the ice with something personally relevant